 h) Compute the average of the RMS of all errors in a frame.
 It is given by Equation (19-89).

+NOTE – The derotation in step f) might include correction of sampling drift offset.
+An equivalent procedure might perform a time domain correction of sampling drift offset according to a single parameter estimated using any feature(s) in the PPDU.

 <Now insert option 2 or option 3 here>